-Images must be cropped before you upload them.
+You must crop the Images before you upload them.
 Do NOT use Properties in the Image Manager to set/change the width and height of an image.

 Why?
-Your site's CSS (Cascading Style Sheet) is set to display images so they are sized properly for all types of devices.
-If you set a specific height and width in Properties the CSS is ignored.
+Your site's CSS (Cascading Style Sheet) is set to display images appropriately sized for all types of devices.
+If you set a specific height and width in Properties, the CSS is ignored.

-Please keep in mind: Although the CSS will scale down the image, loading, for example, 10 images that are 2000px wide on mobile is going to be painful for the end user - not only on wait time but on data usage as well.
+Please keep in mind: Although the CSS scales down the image, loading, for example, 10 images that are 2000px wide on mobile, will be painful for the end-users - not only on wait time but also on data usage.

 So why NOT tables?
 Tables use a rigid structure that defines rows and columns and usually has a set width.
 Say, for example, we had a 600 pixel-wide table on a page of our site.
 Even with device detection or a hybrid template applied to that page, the content can only flex so much if there are widths defined (besides 100%, which we will get to shortly).
 So on an iPhone screen, a 600 pixel-wide table will shoot off of the right side of the screen, instead of flexing down to fit comfortably in the available viewing space (which, by the way is only about 320 pixels!).

 Well, what about percentages instead of hard-defined widths on those tables?
-Tables that are set to be 100% wide will flex better than a fixed pixel width, but if your content is too wide (maybe there’s an image or email address in one of the table cells) the table will expand to fit the content, making it wider than it should be.
-If there isn’t any content that is too wide, the table will squish all the table cells to fit next to one another, making the content almost unusable!
+Tables that are set to be 100% wide will flex better than a fixed pixel width, but if your content is too wide (maybe there is an image or email address in one of the table cells), the table expands to fit the content, making it wider than it should be.
+If there isn’t too wide content, the table squishes all the table cells to fit next to one another, making the content almost unusable!

 Besides the width problem, table columns cause a different issue.
-As mentioned above, with percentage widths, the columns will squeeze together to fit all the columns on the page at once.
-So, while the table cells are evenly spaced on the desktop they become unsightly and squished on mobile devices.
-Plus, when you redesign your iModules site, the fewer tables you have to go back and mess with the better!
+As mentioned above, the columns squeezes together with percentage widths to fit all the columns on the page at once.
+While the table cells are evenly spaced on the desktop, they become unsightly and squished on mobile devices.
+Plus, the fewer tables you have to go back and mess with when you redesign your Encompass site.

-There are HTML Snippets that use <div> tag that will allow you to use columnar layouts instead of tables so your information displays properly on mobile devices.
+There are HTML Snippets that use <div> tag to allows you to use columnar layouts instead of tables, so your information displays appropriately on mobile devices.
 You can copy and paste multiple snippets to create rows of columnar data, similar to how tables are set up, giving you the freedom to style your page the way you want without worrying about your mobile users.

 I used the HTML column snippet but I’m not seeing columns.
 The content looks stacked.